VetriTheRetri/ssb-decomp-re/README.md

 or with parallel jobs for faster build: `make -j$(nproc)`

+### MacOS specific

+- MIPS binutils can be obtained from [macports](https://ports.macports.org/port/mips-elf-binutils/)
+- GNU make can be obtained from [macports](https://ports.macports.org/port/gmake/)

 ## Debugging
 There's a few handy scripts to help with debugging non matches after making changes.